 The basics need to be covered: title, introduction, thesis statement with divisions, body paragraphs and a conclusion.
 You should cite from at least two of the authors we've studied or who are associated with that period/movement.
-You'll be using MLA documentation for both your primary sources (the literary works) and secondary sources (essays on contemporary America) if used.
+You'll be using MLA documentation (see 43 and 45) for both your primary sources (the literary works) and secondary sources (essays on contemporary America) if used.